OMWD Construction Projects

 Olivenhain Municipal Water District is committed to providing its customers with safe, reliable, and high-quality drinking water.
 This is why OMWD takes a proactive approach in repairing and replacing aging water infrastructure.
 These proactive measures help prevent disruptive main breaks while meeting your neighborhood’s water needs.

-Pipelines near the intersection of Rancho Santa Fe Road and Encinitas Boulevard are approaching the end of their lifespan.
-The Manchester Avenue Potable Water Pipeline Project will replace and relocate the following, beginning the week of August 30, 2021:
+Pipelines near the intersection of Rancho Santa Fe Road and Encinitas Boulevard were approaching the end of their lifespans.
+The Manchester Avenue Potable Water Pipeline Project is replacing and relocating the following:

 - Approximately 1,900 linear feet of 12-inch pipeline in Manchester Avenue from Colony Terrace north to Encinitas Boulevard